Crystal Palace 3-0 Arsenal

 On this evidence, Allardyce looks much likelier to maintain his achievement than his long-time adversary.

-The former England manager, who has previously kept up Bolton, Blackburn, Newcastle and Sunderland, took a while to improve Palace's fortunes after replacing Alan Pardew in December, but the Eagles are starting to reap the rewards of his methods when it matters.
+The former England manager, who has previously kept up Bolton, Blackburn and Sunderland, took a while to improve Palace's fortunes after replacing Alan Pardew in December, but the Eagles are starting to reap the rewards of his methods when it matters.

 Palace had too much pace, power and passion for a lifeless Gunners side.